-Interfaces and Packages: Creation and implementing an interface, difference between abstract class and interface, Packages, and importing a package.
+Interfaces and Packages: Creation and implementation an interface, the difference between abstract class and interface, Packages, and importing a package.

 Exception Handling: Exception Class, built-in checked and unchecked exceptions, user-defined exceptions, use of try, catch, throw, throws, finally.